Need to talk? Call 1800 882 436.

 Am I at risk of postnatal depression?

-There are risk factors that increase your chance of developing postnatal depression:
+There are some factors that can increase your chance of developing postnatal depression.
+These include:

-• a history of depression or mental illness
+• a history or family history of mental illness

 • previous pregnancy losses